unnus/unnus/content/medical/hospital-branding-how-to-build-a-timeless-hospital-brand.md

   </p>

   <p>
-  Therefore fostering engagement with your patients, staff and increasing commitment from stakeholders.
+  Therefore, fostering engagement with your patients, staff and increasing commitment from stakeholders.

   </p>
   <p>
-  It creates a culture of resilience across your organization.
+  Doing this will lead to a culture of resilience across your organization.
   </p>

-<p><em>The Bottom line: the result of having a brand culture is coherence; the result of aimless workflow is wasted resources.
+<p><em><b>The Bottom line: the result of having a brand culture is coherence; the result of aimless workflow is wasted resources.
-  </em></p>
+  </b></em></p>

   </section>